Derived category of moduli of pointed curves -- II: Fullness of the exceptional collection on

 (b) For $(\tl,\tE)=(l-r+j, E_q\cup J)$ ($0\leq j\leq r$), the score $\tS$ is $\tS=(l-r+j)+j+\min\{e_q,q-e_q\}=l-r+2j+\min\{e_q,q-e_q\}$, and clearly, we have again $\tS<S$ if $J\neq R$, i.e., $\tE\neq E$.

 In particular, if our starting pair $(l,E)$ is in group $2$, since $\cT_{l,E}$ is in $\cC$, the bundle $F^\vee_{l,E}$ is generated by $\cC^\vee$ by induction, since all other terms in the above Koszul resolution have lower score.
-There are four cases in the induction argument.
+Hence we may assume that $(l,E)$ is not in group $2$ (in addition to not being in group $1A$ or $1B$).